 - Bridge — a card game that is played by four players, playing in two competing partnerships.
 Players score points based on the number of tricks achieved.

 - Chess — a strategy board game played by two players on a checkered gameboard with 64 squares arranged in an 8×8 grid.

 - Chessboxing — a combination of chess and boxing.

-- Memory Sports — (sometimes called competitive memory) is a competition in which the participants ("memory athletes") attempt to memorize the most information that they can then present back.
+- Memory Sports / competitive memory — a competition in which the participants ("memory athletes") attempt to memorize the most information that they can, before presenting it back.